vocdoni/docs/docs/protocol/data-schema.md

 **Notes:**
 - The `type` field indicates the scrutiny method that will be used for the process.
 Any vote package generated with the wrong type will be discarded.
+- The list of authorized relays is available on the Process smart contract

 ## Vote Package